 Girls on the Run NYC serves all 5 boroughs

-- Coaches are needed throughout Manhattan, Brooklyn, Bronx and Queens.
+Coaches are needed throughout Manhattan, Brooklyn, the Bronx, Queens and Staten Island.
 You may view our current program sites here.

 What are the expectations & requirements:

 Complete a phone interview prior to the season

 Complete an online training & in-person training prior to the season

 Become First Aid & CPR Certified (at least one coach per team)

 Anticipate a time commitment of 2-3 hours per week for those who coach once per week and 4-5 hours per week for those that coach twice per week over the 10 week season for practices, lesson prep time, and commuting.